Acuant/iOSSDKV11/README.md

 ----------

-### AcuantHGLiveliness ###
+### AcuantHGLiveness ###

-This module checks for liveliness (whether the subject is a live person) by using blink detection.
-The user interface code for this is contained in the Sample application (**FaceLivelinessCameraController.swift**) which customers may modify for their specific requirements.
+This module checks for liveness (whether the subject is a live person) by using blink detection.
+The user interface code for this is contained in the Sample application (**FaceLivenessCameraController.swift**) which customers may modify for their specific requirements.

 Create a face live capture session